bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Overview
 --------

-Stream Juggler (Platform) is a real time stream processing platform designed for building both simple and complex event processing (CEP).
+The Stream Juggler Platform is a real time stream processing platform designed for building both simple and complex event processing (CEP).

 Stream Juggler uses Apache Mesos, Kafka and T-streams to construct scalable and flexible processing algorithms.
 Stream Juggler functions on the same principle as Apache Samza, but enables exactly-once processing and provides an integrated solution with a RESTful interface, JavaScript UI and an ad hoc repository for modules, services, streams and other data processing pipeline components.